gStride vs Hubstaff: An Honest 2026 Comparison

 • You run a hybrid or remote knowledge-work team and want monitoring you can actually defend to engineers, designers, or analysts.

-• You want time tracking, screenshots, payroll, shift/leave, and AI assistance bundled into one platform with one bill and one access-control surface.
+• You want time tracking, screenshots, payroll, shift and leave, and AI assistance bundled into one platform with one bill and one access-control surface.

 • You operate in EU/UK jurisdictions where the proportionality bar is high and configurable, opt-in capture matters legally, not just culturally.